-Visiting all the important attractions in Acapulco, including: A Baby Turtle Release Ceremony, La Quebrada Cliff Diving Exhibition, we will of course visit The Mercado Municipal and take a stroll by the most important parts of it, also tour through residential areas including Working, Middle Class and the Exclusive Neighborhoods, The Chapel of Peace and the Trouyet Cross perched atop Acapulco, stop a the Diego Rivera mural and The Costera, Acapulco´s most popular oceanside avenue.
-We include no less than 4 different stops for pictures, icy cold bottled water.
-All Inclusive Tour, No Extras, No Sudden Fees, No surprise Charges.
-CLICK ON THE TRIP ADVISOR SIGN AND LOOK AT WHAT OUR SATISFIED CLIENTELE SAYS.
+Visiting all the important attractions in Acapulco, including: A Baby Turtle Release Camp, La Quebrada High Cliff Diving Exhibition (a table and a drink with the best view) We will of course visit the Mercado Municipal and take a stroll by the most important parts of it (optional), also we will tour the residential areas including Working, Middle Class and the Exclusive neighbourhoods, The Chapel of Peace and Trouyet Cross, We stop at the Diego Rivera Mural and Drive all along the Costera, Acapulco´s most popular oceanside avenue.
+We include no less than 3 stops for pictures.
+All inclusive tour, NO etras, NO sudden Fees, NO surprise charges.
+Click on the Trip Advisor Sign and look at what our satisfied clients says.

 The La Quebrada Cliff Divers are a group of professionals, based in Acapulco.
 They perform daily shows for the public, which involve diving 35 metres (115 ft) from the cliffs of “La Quebrada” into the sea below.
 The depth of water in the “Gulch” can vary from 6 to 16 feet depending on the waves, with an average depth of 12 feet.
 Timing is crucial for the divers.
 During the night, they often hold torches while diving.
 Acapulco cliff diving was regularly featured on weekend sports television programming in the US during the 1960s and 1970s when the USA High Diving Team competed with the La Quebrada Cliff Divers annually during the Acapulco Christmas Festival.
 The 2002 Guinness Book of World Records lists this as “the highest regularly performed headfirst dives” in the world.